khaors/geocompr/main.md

 As a second example, we will download a raster dataset.
 The code below downloads a series of rasters that contains global monthly precipitation sums.
-The spatial resoultion is ten minutes.
+The spatial resolution is ten minutes.
 The result is a multilayer object of class `RasterStack`.